bluenote-1577/skani/README.md

 `skani triangle` should be used for all-to-all comparisons on reasonably sized data sets.
 However, it loads all genome indices into memory, so RAM may be an issue.
 If RAM is an issue, consider:
 1. Pre-sketch using `skani sketch -l list_of_genomes.txt -o sketched_genomes` and run `skani search -d sketched_genomes -l list_of_genomes -o output` to do slower but low-memory all-to-all comparisons.
-2. Consider using a lower marker density, `-m`.
-It defaults to 1000 but 2000 is reasonable for most bacterial genomes.
+2. Raising the `-c` parameter can help, see the above section on the `-c` parameter.
-3. Raising the `-c` parameter can help, see the above section on the `-c` parameter.
+3. Consider raising the parameter `-m` for faster screens.
+It defaults to 1000 but 2000 is reasonable for most bacterial genomes, but may lose sensitivity on small genomes such as viruses.

 ### Comparing lower ANI/AAI genomes.